cdsittampalam/documentation/docs/Partner API.md

 ### Add Trusted Party

-Using the `company_id` of John Doe Group, you add ACME Corp as a trusted party.
+Using the `company_id` of John Doe Group, you add ACME Corp as a Trusted Party.
 For the trusted party of `type` that is `company`, you specify the web address.

 Using the `company_id` of ACME Corp, you add a user as a trusted party for that company, and state the email address.
 In this example, you add Izumi Katsuyoshi with the email address of IKatsuyoshi@gmail.com.

 The response returned from the request indicates that the message is successful.

-A trusted party that is a user must have been added to the Qredo network through the Qredo Desktop app.
-When adding the trusted party using the below request, they receive an approval request on the Qredo Mobile app.
-Once approved, you will be able to find the trusted party when running a `Returns All trusted parties for a company` request.
+A Trusted Party that is a user must have been added to the Qredo Network through the Qredo Desktop app.
+When adding the Trusted Party using the below request, they receive an approval request on the Qredo Mobile app.
+Once approved, you will be able to find the Trusted Party when running a Returns All trusted parties for a company request.

 You first enter **9827feec-4eae-4e80-bda3-daa7c3b97ad1** for John Doe Group in Swagger and the following request: